Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 I’m using a pay-what-you-can model for live video Zoom classes, and you’ll receive a recording whether you attend live or not.
 You can learn about Zoom, see what classes are upcoming, and buy recordings of past lessons here:

-To make the world a better place and keep our now global online classes rooted in our local community, we donate 10% of gross proceeds for these classes to local Twin Cities (Minnesota) charities that address pandemic relief, hunger, and racial injustice and inequality.
-Additionally we’ve recently added national charities working toward protecting our democracy and depolarizing our politics.
-Here’s the list of organizations we’ve supported:
+To make the world a better place and keep our now global online classes rooted in our local community, we donate 10% of gross proceeds for these classes to local (Twin Cities, Minnesota) that address the global vaccination effort, pandemic relief, hunger, racial injustice and inequality, and national charities working toward protecting our democracy and depolarizing our politics.
+We’re adding a charity that supports the global vaccination effort for part of our class’s May giving.
+Here’s the list of organizations we’ve supported so far:

 - welovestpaul.org (temporary site that funded cleanup after looting)